Russian occupation of Ukraine: Luhansk Oblast

-On July 3, 2022, the Russian military claimed that the entire Luhansk Oblast has been "liberated", suggesting that Russian forces had succeeded in occupying the entire oblast and marked a major milestone for their goal of capturing the Donbas.
+On 3 July 2022, the Russian military claimed that the entire Luhansk Oblast has been "liberated", suggesting that Russian forces had succeeded in occupying the entire oblast and marked a major milestone for their goal of capturing the Donbas.

 In late September, Ukraine said that Bilohorivka in Luhansk Oblast had been recaptured.
 By early October 2022, Ukrainian forces had recaptured several more settlements as their counteroffensive operations shifted focus into the main territory of the oblast.
 In September 2024, Russian forces controlled an estimated 98.5% of Luhansk Oblast.
+In July 2025, Russia claimed to control the entire oblast.

 Mykolaiv Oblast

-The occupation of Mykolaiv Oblast began on February 26, 2022, with Russian troops crossing into the oblast through the Kherson Oblast from Crimea.
+The occupation of Mykolaiv Oblast began on 26 February 2022, with Russian troops crossing into the oblast through the Kherson Oblast from Crimea.
 In March, Russia attempted to advance towards Voznesensk, Mykolaiv and Nova Odesa, but were met with stiff resistance and failed.
 By May, Russia occupied Snihurivka, Tsentralne, Novopetrivka and numerous other small villages within the oblast.
 All these were retaken on 10–11 November 2022 during the Ukrainian counteroffensive, which followed the withdrawal of Russian troops from the right bank of the Dnieper.

 Raions of Mykolaiv Oblast that are occupied: